 In 2005, the Australians also purchased a batch of Northrop Grumman / Rafael Litening AT targeting pods for their Hornets, with the pods entering service in 2007.
 From 2008, improved countermeasures systems were fitted -- including an AN/ALR-67(V)3 RWR and the Israeli Elbit EL/L-8222 jammer pod.
 The jammer pod is carried on a fuselage station; it was not actually obtained for the Hornet, instead being purchased for Australia's F-111 Aardvark fleet, but the F-111s were retired ahead of time, leaving the jammer pods otherwise unused.

-The first combat deployment of Aussie Hornets was in 2003, performing air strikes in support of the Anglo-American invasion of Iraq; from 2015 into 2017, they participated in strikes on Islamic State insurgents in Syria and Iraq.
+The first combat deployment of Aussie Hornets was in 2003, performing air strikes in support of the Anglo-American invasion of Iraq; from 2015 to 2017, they participated in strikes on Islamic State insurgents in Syria and Iraq.
 The Aussie Hornets are now being retired, to be fully out of service in the early 2020s.
-As noted above, 18 are being sold to Canada.
+As noted above, 25 are being sold to Canada.
+The Australians have been talking to Air USA -- an American firm that flies combat jets for hire as "adversary / aggressor" training -- about selling most or all of the rest of the lot.

 * Spain's air force, the Ejercito del Aire (EdA), obtained 60 "EF-18A" single-seat and 12 "EF-18B" two-seat machines from 1986 to 1990, replacing F-4s, F-5s, and Mirages.
 Once again, the Hornet was chosen in favor of the F-16.
 Spanish Hornets were given the designations of "C.15" and "CE.15" respectively.
 Spain also acquired 24 ex-US Navy F/A-18As in 1995 and 2000, bringing the total of 96, the 24 being the first "hand-me-down" Hornets provided to a foreign user.
 The single-seaters and two-seaters were designated "C.15" and "CE-15" respectively in Spanish service.